The following narrative summarizes TTUHSC’s student complaint or grievance policies and procedures.

 1. Early Resolution

 a.
 Prior to contacting the TTUHSC Office of Student Services, the student shall attempt to resolve the issue with the individual(s) involved.
-If the student is not satisfied with the outcome after meeting with the individual or does not feel comfortable talking to the administrator or staff member involved, the student may contact the Director of Student Services.
+If the student is not satisfied with the outcome after meeting with the individual or does not feel comfortable talking to the administrator or staff member involved, the student may contact the Assistant Vice President for Student Services.
 The student shall address the issue and initiate action under this policy within 30 days of the event giving rise to the complaint.

 b.
-The Director of Student Services may counsel the student to discuss the issue with the involved administrator or staff member.
-If the student does not feel comfortable talking to the person involved, the Director of Student Services will investigate the complaint, attempt to reconcile differences, and propose a solution.
-The Director of Student Services will provide a written statement of his or her recommendation to all parties within ten working days following the initial receipt of the student’s report of the complaint.
+The Assistant Vice President for Student Services may counsel the student to discuss the issue with the involved administrator or staff member.
+If the student does not feel comfortable talking to the person involved, the Assistant Vice President for Student Services will investigate the complaint, attempt to reconcile differences, and propose a solution.
+The Assistant Vice President for Student Services will provide a written statement of his or her recommendation to all parties within ten working days following the initial receipt of the student’s report of the complaint.
 All involved parties will then have ten working days to respond.
 Every effort should be made to resolve the issue without going beyond this level.
-The Director of Student Services will attempt to facilitate a resolution before proceeding with a hearing, as described below.
+The Assistant Vice President for Student Services will attempt to facilitate a resolution before proceeding with a hearing, as described below.

-(If the complaint is against the Director of Student Services, the student should meet with the Vice President for Academic Services, who will follow the procedures outlined here.)
+(If the complaint is against the Assistant Vice President for Student Services, the student should meet with the Senior Vice President for Academic Affairs, who will follow the procedures outlined here.)

 2. Filing a Hearing Request

 a.
-If the student is not satisfied with the recommendation of the Director of Student Services, he/she may file a request for a hearing by submitting a written complaint to the Director of Student Services (Attachment F).
-The hearing request must include a specific statement of the student’s complaint, an explanation of what remedy the student seeks, and a copy of the Director of Student Services’ recommended resolution.
+If the student is not satisfied with the recommendation of the Assistant Vice President for Student Services, he/she may file a request for a hearing by submitting a written complaint to the Assistant Vice President for Student Services (Attachment F).
+The hearing request must include a specific statement of the student’s complaint, an explanation of what remedy the student seeks, and a copy of the Assistant Vice President for Student Services’ recommended resolution.

 b.
 If the student files a request for a hearing, a Student Hearing Committee as defined below must convene within 15 working days.